mikko-apo/jvm21-demo/ParallelMapAlternatives.md

 microbenchmarking related issues.
 I tried take handle those with following approaches:

 * tests are using one million items and each approach is tested 8 items
 * data is accessed from an ArrayList of one million items.
-This increases CPU cache misses
+This increases CPU cache misses.
+The array is regenerated for each repeat
 * there are two load functions that use CPU.
 One is added to a counter n times based on the item's sequence number.
 Fast versions uses int counter, Slow versions use long counter.
 * Functions are warmed up with /10 items (100000) and there are one second sleep between each map() tested function